MarkStrendin/KillingFloor2DedicatedServerConfig/Readme.md

  3. Move your custom maps to the right side (or just push `Add Missing`).

 __NOTE:__ The map `KF-Default` is not an actual map - it's an internal part of the game that you should ignore.
 Do not add this map to your map cycle, it will probably crash any player trying to load it.

+# Preventing your server from being used by the Server Takeover feature
+The "Server Takeover" feature allows other random people on the internet to essentially take over your server with their own game/maps/password, if nobody is currently using it.
+If you would rather this not happen to your server, the option to configure this can be found in `PCServer-KFEngine.ini`, under the section `[Engine.GameEngine]`.
+The setting is called `bUsedForTakeover=False`.
+If you do not have this setting, you can add it here. `True` enables the feature, and `False` disables it.

+# Changing difficulty in Web Admin
+The server should be sitting at a game lobby when you change this (where it's waiting for people to click ready).
+It will ignore your change if the server is getting ready to cycle to the next map (after a match, but before the next one has started).

+1. In web admin, go to __Settings__ -> __General__ and select the __Game__ tab.
+Set the difficulty as appropriate, and click __Save Settings__.
+2. Go to __Change Map__ and change the map so the server reloads.
+You can change it to the same map as you're on right now.
+It should be the new difficulty setting when it reloads.